 Judges for the Solo Competition Finals represent the major musical institutions of New York City.
 The Judges for the

-The accompanist for the 2014 competition is Linda Hall.
+The accompanist for the 2015 competition to be announced.

 Q: Can I audition in person for the Preliminary round?